 A loan commitment letter is a formal document that is issued by a lender to a loan applicant.
 The text of the commitment letter contains an offer to extend a loan to the applicant.
 Within the content of the letter, the specific terms and conditions (i.e., interest rate and length of loan) involved with the loan commitment are specified.
 The main purpose of the commitment letter is to inform the borrower that the loan has been approved, as long as certain outstanding conditions are met.
 It is important to understand what the outstanding conditions are in the commitment letter.
 The loan commitment deadline typically is about three weeks after the signing of the P&S.

-Contact Buyers Brokers Only, LLC if you would like to schedule a meeting with an exclusive buyer agent to discuss the steps in the home-buying process in more detail.
+Contact Buyers Brokers Only, LLC if you would like to schedule a meeting with an exclusive buyer agent to discuss the steps in the home-buying process in more detail so you're prepared for your home-buying journey.
 Also, learn why you should use an exclusive buyer agent and about the many Massachusetts homebuyer terms.